Wedding Workshop - 2018

 As a photographer, people skills are probably just as important as actual photographic skill.
 Your entire relationship with a potential client is riding on whether or not they like you as a person.
 If they don't, you won't get the job.
 Simple as that.
 If they enjoy your company, you're far more likely to get that booking.

-After all the emails back and forth, you'll likely get a chance to have a meeting with a couple before they book you.
+After all the emails and calls back and forth, you'll likely get a chance to have a meeting with a couple before they book you.
 This meeting is the most significant point of contact with a potential client.
 If they're willing to sit down with you for a meeting, they're usually pretty sure that they'll be booking you.
-If a client doesn't book you after this meeting, it's probably because you've done something wrong.
+If a client doesn't book you after this meeting, it's probably because you messed up in that meeting.
 Your client needs to leave this meeting informed, with no question, and with full confidence that you're the right person for them.
 In fact, if a client chooses to have a meeting with you, even though they're not sure about you, this meeting is the meeting where they should realise that you're the right photographer.
 I can't stress how important this meeting is.

 I'll teach you how to turn that meeting into a booking, 99% of the time.